 All of our extra-curricular activities and school visits are available to all our pupils, including our before and after-school clubs.

-All pupils are encouraged to go on our school trips, including our residential trips to Arthog and to Ironbridge
+All pupils are encouraged to go on our school trips, including our residential trips to Arthog.

 All pupils are encouraged to take part in sports day, school plays, special workshops and other extra-curricular events.